Inputs and outputs

 LLMs

-Assistant — runs a language model call (Claude and other configured LLMs).
+Assistant — runs a language model call.
+Built-in models include Claude Sonnet, GPT-5.4 Mini, and Gemini 3.1 Flash Lite.
 Accepts text prompts and optional image inputs, returns text.

 Image Models

-Image Generator — generates images from text prompts or reference images using the selected model (e.g. Nano Banana 2, Seedream v5).
+Image Generator — generates images from text prompts or reference images.
+Built-in models include Nano Banana 2, Seedream V5 Lite, and GPT Image 2.

 Video Models